t-padma/t-padma.github.io/_posts/2023-08-23-discrete-morse-2.md

 tags: morse_theory intro alg_topo
 ---

 The current post is a continuation of an earlier post [Discrete Morse Theory - I](https://t-padma.github.io/2023/07/30/discrete-morse.html).
-While part one focused mostly on topological concepts, the second part will focus on combinatorial interpretations and constructions associated with a simplicial complex.
+While part one focused mostly on topological concepts, the second part focuses on combinatorial interpretations and constructions associated with a simplicial complex.
 The primary reference is Chapter 10 of the textbook "**Organized Collapse: An Introduction to Discrete Morse Theory**" by Dmitry N. Kozlov[^2]. $\mathcal{K}$ denotes an abstract simplicial complex unless specified otherwise.

 ### Poset interpretation of Simplicial complexes
 A simplicial complex $\mathcal{K}$ can be made into a poset by defining a partial order $\geq$ on the set $\mathcal{K}$ of simplices.